artshishkin/hibernate-tutorial/README.md

 1. Use a Set instead of a List
 2. Don't Use CascadeType.REMOVE
 3. Provide utility method for bidirectional associations
 4. Cleanup association when removing a referencing entity

+#####  99. Step 45 - JPA Inheritance Hierarchies and Mappings - Single Table

+Disadvantages:
+-  TOO many nullable columns
+-  this can lead to possible errors
+-  additional column DTYPE (or choose name by `DiscriminatorColumn`) - data type (`FullTimeEmployee` or `PartTimeEmployee`)

+Advantages:
+-  it is a single table
+-  so queries are simpler